 As Mariposa Folk Festival enters its seventh decade, it’s now firmly re-established on the Canadian scene and recognized as a key player in the North American music industry.

 The Mariposa Folk Foundation is devising ways to enhance its relevance and further deliver on its mission, including a branding project that retains Mariposa’s iconic lion’s face sun logo and refreshes the look and feel of the organization’s public presence.

 Mariposa is also taking steps to build on and leverage its online presence, including mining its rich archives to make them digitally accessible.

-At nearly 60 years old, Mariposa Folk Festival continues to strive for greater artistic and cultural relevance.
+At 60 years old, Mariposa Folk Festival continues to strive for greater artistic and cultural relevance.
 Twenty years since its return home, Mariposa is taking nothing for granted.